skilld-labs/kaizen/packages/kaizen-tg/README.md

 2. `npx @skilld/kaizen-tg` and follow instructions.
 Or alternative installation using Docker `docker run -it --rm -u $(id -u):$(id -g) -v "$PWD":/app -w /app node:lts-alpine npx @skilld/kaizen-tg`
 3. `cd [theme_name]`
 4. `yarn && yarn build` or `make install && make build` if you want to use docker instead of local

+## Components creation

+Run `yarn cc` from theme dir

+## Storybook

+Run `yarn storybook` from theme dir to init storybook

+## Linting and fixing

+Run `yarn lint-fix` from theme dir

+# License

+This project is licensed under the MIT open source license.